 “Fine,” he said with a sigh, “Come in!”

 “Thank you, Iwao,” Harada said with a kind smile.
 The old priest bowed and went inside.
 Kato looked uncomfortable as he slid the door shut behind them.
 Harada sat at the dining table.
 Kato sat in front of him and sighed.

 “What do you want, Harada-sama?” he questioned.
 The old priest didn’t flinch.

 “Come back home, Iwao,” he pleaded.

 “No!”
-Kato said.
-“I can’t go back!”
-Both men knew why.
+Kato said, “I can’t go back!”
 Harada looked on with sympathy.

 “What do you mean?” he asked.
-Kato became nervous.
+Kato became nervous as he looked down at his hands.
 Should he confess his talent to his former mentor?
-Might as well…